Dhrubajyoticoder/shopping-app-task/README.md

 - Allows users to remove items from the cart.
 - Shows total price calculation.
 - Cart state persists across page reloads.
+- Includes a discount section where users can redeem discount codes for their most recent order.
+- Displays NASA's daily trending space photo at the bottom for user engagement.

 ### ✅ *Performance & Optimization*
 - *React Query* for efficient data fetching and caching.